 There’s no discussion about where to have your beignets and café au lait in New Orleans, especially if it’s your first time.
-Café Du Monde!
+Café Du Monde is one of those things you simply must do in New Orleans.
 This is a world-famous café that serves the best beignets in the city since 1862.
 It’s open 24 hours a day, seven days a week.
 The only exception is Christmas day.

 How to pronounce: GUH-mbo

 Gumbo is a hearty rich soup popular in both Creole and Cajun cuisines.
 The soup has its roots firmly planted in West African cultures and was brought to Louisiana by enslaved people in the beginning of 18th century.
 In several West African languages “ki ngombo” stands for okra, which is one of the main ingredients used in gumbo as a thickening agent.